platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 ## Change the source root of your app

-when using [Unified app configuration](#unified-app-configuration) or when your source code is not at the same level as your `.platform.app.yaml` file, add a new `source.root` key in your settings to define its root directory.
+When your app's code base and configuration file aren't located at the same directory level in your project repository, you need to [define a root directory](../app-reference.md#root-directory) for your app.

+To do so, add a new `source.root` property in your app configuration.

-To change the source root of the `admin` app in the [Unified App configuration](#unified-app-configuration) example project, you could add the following configuration:
+For example, to change the source root of the `admin` app from the [unified app configuration](#unified-app-configuration) example project, you could add the following configuration:

 ```yaml {location=".platform/applications.yaml"}
 source: